Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 Once you have reached the end, start folding the sheet flat and roll the folded end at least twice inwards.
 We would recommend either a helping hand of a friend or a secure needle to hold all these folds together.

 On the back, drape the folding on each side.
-More the symmetrical, better and neater it looks.
+More the symmetrical, the better and neater it looks.

 Secure the Pha Nung around the waist.
 You could use an elastic band or a girdle here.